hannahdesmond/mastery-curriculum/chapter2/README.md

 %/accordion%

-> This 'enter your instruction' followed by 'send your instruction to the program world' pattern is the basis by which all coding happens.
+> The pattern 'enter your instruction' followed by 'send your instruction to the program world' is the basis by which all REPL interactions happen.

 Let's try this again with another number: